costrx/carquest_pub/empress_freecar.md

 ```
 Note that **both** need to be null.
 Your timezone in Victoria is America/Vancouver (PDT) and the offset (difference to Greenwich Time/GMT) is -07:00 or in seconds -25200.

 If there are no available cars in the nearest carpark, start checking the second nearest one and proceed down that list until you find one.
-Or theoretically there could be no cars and then you need to enlarge your search radius.
-I found one car in that carpark all the time and its never booked.
+Or theoretically there could be no cars in any of the carparks, then you need to enlarge your search radius.
+I found one car in that carpark all the time and it is never booked.
 I am not sure how likely this is, hope it is not a oversight on my part.
-I am not sure about it, I think more cars would not break the flow but the HTML printout (step 5) would be messy, no cars would probably break it - this bit needs some improvement.
+I am not sure about it, I think if I found more cars in the nearest carpark, it would not break the flow but the HTML printout (step 5) would be messy.
+No cars would probably break it - this bit needs some improvement.
 ### (4) Get the full details of the closest carpark
 Now that we know there is a free car in it, get the closest carpark's details.
 ```